multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 [it reached the front
 page](https://news.ycombinator.com/item?id=31574317). :)

+# Credit where due, my wife

+I would not have been able to go this long without my extremely supportive wife.
+While we agreed for me to take some time off I thought she'd be asking me to go back to work after a few months.
+Instead she continued to push me to keep working on DataStation even when I got frustrated or depressed.

 # What's next

 Without funding I'm ready to head back to full-time employment.
 I am